emlid/emlid-docs/docs/autopilots/navio2/dev/adc.md

 Numbers of A0 - A5 channels correspond to ArduPilot's ADC channels.

+The real values of power module voltage and current could be calculated by multiplying to the respective coefficients.
+The multiplier for voltage (A2) is 11.3.
+Coefficient for current (A3) is 17.0.

 For further information see source code.
 Pay attention to ```adc.init()``` and ```adc.read()``` functions. ```adc.init()``` function initialize 6 ADC channels.
 After that it's possible to read value of channels 0-5 with ```adc.read()``` function.
 It takes channel number as an argument.